usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 1. Keyboard
 1. Mouse

-When we consider the parts and sub-parts, we recognize some hierarchical relationships that we arrange into outline form.
+When we consider the parts and sub-parts, we recognize some hierarchical relationships, represented below in outline form.

 - Display
 - Motherboard